 Vision Water resources within target areas will be locally managed to restore and/or maintain the quality, diverse uses, and ecosystem services of the streams, lakes, and wetlands for current and future generations using voluntary, economical, and environmentally friendly methods.
 Goal 1 The surface and groundwater resources within the LPSNRD target areas, or special priority areas, will be enhanced through a comprehensive and collaborative program that efficiently and effectively implements actions to restore and protect natural resources from degradation and impairment.
 1.1 Natural resources management actions will be based on sound data and effective directing of resources.
-Objectives 1.2 Strong working partnerships and collaboration among appropriate local, state, and federal agencies; and non-governmental organizations, will be established and maintained regarding management of natural resources. bjec 1.3 Comprehensive and systematic strategies will be employed to restore and protect 0 1.4 The status, effectiveness, and accomplishments of projects and activities directed toward management of natural resources will be continually assessed and periodically reported to the public, stakeholders, and agencies.
-Goal 2 Resource managers, public officials, community leaders, and private citizens will be informed about the effects of human activities on water quality and change their behavior in order support actions to restore and protect water resources from impairment by nonpoint source pollution. ives 2.1 Deficiencies in knowledge needed to improve decision making regarding management of natural resources will be identified and investigated. oal 3 Objectives 2.2 Products and tools to effectively transfer knowledge and facilitate actions regarding management of natural resources will be developed, improved and maintained.
-Goal 3 The water resources, land, and biological resources utilized for beneficial uses in the LPSNRD WQMP target areas will be healthy, productive, and sustainable through actions of the LPSNRD, communities, and other resource agencies. /es Objectives 3.2 Land and stream resources in the target watersheds of the LPSNRD will be stable and productive.
+Objectives bjec 1.3 Comprehensive and systematic strategies will be employed to restore and protect 0 1.4 The status, effectiveness, and accomplishments of projects and activities directed toward management of natural resources will be continually assessed and periodically reported to the public, stakeholders, and agencies.
+Goal 2 Resource managers, public officials, community leaders, and private citizens will be informed about the effects of human activities on water quality and change their behavior in order support actions to restore and protect water resources from impairment by nonpoint source pollution. ives 2.1 Deficiencies in knowledge needed to improve decision making regarding management of natural resources will be identified and investigated.
+3 Objectives 2.2 Products and tools to effectively transfer knowledge and facilitate actions regarding management of natural resources will be developed, improved and maintained.
+Goal 3 The water resources, land, and biological resources utilized for beneficial uses in the LPSNRD WQMP target areas will be healthy, productive, and sustainable through actions of the LPSNRD, communities, and other resource agencies. /es 3.1 Reservoir, streams, and wetland systems will meet or exceed levels of quality necessary to serve the needs of the citizens.
+Objectives 3.2 Land and stream resources in the target watersheds of the LPSNRD will be stable and productive.
 Obj 3.3 The riparian corridors along streams and tributaries within the LPSNRD will support native vegetation and provide a healthy and productive habitat for wildlife.